 The PAST Project (prevailing and surviving together) is a 501(c)3, tax exempt organization, designed to promote a coordinated approach to the provision of services for victimized, exploited and at-risk youth by providing a two-fold approach to redirecting traumatic thoughts, disappointments and emotional instability brought on by chaos and dysfunction.
 The approach, is to redirect and reduce negative feelings through therapy and motivational programming, combined with a strategic placement in the performing arts area.
 This unique approach assesses and provides services that will quickly reduce the effects of distress and assist the youth and family in returning to an environment of understanding, acceptance, affection and regularity.

 The PAST Project is focused on providing the highest level of service for sexually exploited, runaway, and traumatized youth.
 Each youth will receive individual therapy, as well as group and individual social consultation.
 All are youth-centered and participants will be encouraged to use their voices in a positive way to motivate change and create a life of fulfillment and joy.
-We work with the youth and their families to encourage an immediate change.
+We connect with the youth and their families to encourage an immediate change.
 Services may include law enforcement and other community partners to assist in meeting our goals and instilling a new life perspective, so each youth and their families, can live a productive, safe and beneficial life.
 The performing arts portion of redirecting is designed to lift the self-esteem of children and adolescents through various forms of the arts, i.e., dance, music, writing, poetry, modeling, drama and speaking skills, offered to families and individuals.
 This approach assists the youth in clearing negative thoughts and replacing them with a more passionate and sustaining family oriented alternative.

 SPECIAL SERVICES FOR RECOVERED YOUTH